NIH-CARD/NDD_x_sleep/README.md

 ## 02_make_NDD_free_controls.ipybh

 This notebook allows users to make a "healthy" cohort free of all the NDDs listed above, as well as a number of associated conditions.
-See notebook for exact condicitons which are excluded.
+See notebook for the complete list of excluded conditions.
 It pulls the same covariates as the first notebook.

 ## 03_pull_ICD_dates.ipynb